What Can Make a Ticket Void?

-The Belief That a Traffic Charge Will Be Tossed If Information Is Illegibly Shown Is a Myth.
-A Traffic Charge Will Be Thrown Out Only If the Illegibly Shown Information Could Mislead the Person Charged When Deciding to Either Fight the Charge or Fail to Appear at Risk of a Conviction In Absence.
+The Belief That a Traffic Ticket Is Always Thrown Out For Any Details Incorrectly Shown Is False.
+A Traffic Ticket Will Not Be Thrown Out Unless the Incorrectly Shown Details Could Mislead the Accused Person When Deciding to Fight the Charge or Fail to Appear and Risk Being Convicted.

 Understanding the Mistakes That Should Get a Traffic Ticket Thrown Out By the Court